isaacazuelos/collect_first_pages/README.md

 Drag the file to the directory and double click it (if it's set to open with python.)
 You can also run it from a command line.

+## Tests

+I don't want to distribute example PDFs for testing, so you'll need to just run it yourself and test.

+You can get some good test files from [uwaterloo](https://uwaterloo.ca/onbase/help/sample-pdf-documents)

 ## License